Efficient coding hypothesis: Examples of these approaches

 Another study done by Baddeley et al. had shown that firing-rate distributions of cat visual area V1 neurons and monkey inferotemporal (IT) neurons were exponential under naturalistic conditions, which implies optimal information transmission for a fixed average rate of firing.
 A subsequent study of monkey IT neurons found that only a minority were well described by an exponential firing distribution.
 De Polavieja later argued that this discrepancy was due to the fact that the exponential solution is correct only for the noise-free case, and showed that by taking noise into consideration, one could account for the observed results.

 A study by Dan, Attick, and Reid in 1996 used natural images to test the hypothesis that early on in the visual pathway, incoming visual signals will be decorrelated to optimize efficiency.
 This decorrelation can be observed as the '"whitening" of the temporal and spatial power spectra of the neuronal signals".
 The researchers played natural image movies in front of cats and used a multielectrode array to record neural signals.
 This was achieved by refracting the eyes of the cats and then contact lenses being fitted into them.
 They found that in the LGN, the natural images were decorrelated and concluded, "the early visual pathway has specifically adapted for efficient coding of natural visual information during evolution and/or development".

 Extensions

 One of the implications of the efficient coding hypothesis is that the neural coding depends upon the statistics of the sensory signals.
 These statistics are a function of not only the environment (e.g., the statistics of the natural environment), but also the organism's behavior (e.g., how it moves within that environment).
 However, perception and behavior are closely intertwined in the perception-action cycle.
 For example, the process of vision involves various kinds of eye movements.
 An extension to the efficient coding hypothesis called active efficient coding (AEC) extends efficient coding to active perception.
 It hypothesizes that biological agents optimize not only their neural coding, but also their behavior to contribute to an efficient sensory representation of the environment.
-Along these lines, models for the development of active binocular vision and active visual tracking have been proposed.
+Along these lines, models for the development of active binocular vision, active visual tracking, and accommodation control have been proposed.